Difference Between Lenovo ThinkCentre and HP ProDesk

 What is Lenovo ThinkCentre?

-Lenovo is a well-known computer developer and pioneer that was first established in China as a maker of computer accessories.
+Lenovo is a well-known computer developer and pioneer first established in China as a computer accessories maker.

 It controls a sizable portion of the domestic and international computer sales market.